Housing and Residence Life is serious about your safety and well-being.

 - Housing staff conduct health and safety inspections each semester that identify fire code violations, as well as violations to university and Housing regulations that are listed in the Resident Student Handbook (PDF).

-You'll be notified at least 24 hours before your living space is up for inspection; you don't have to be there for it.
-Two staff members enter occupied spaces to check things out and to document violations.
-A notice of inspection will be posted, and you should resolve any violations quickly.
-If you don't know how or have a question, talk to your RA.
+You'll be notified in advance before your living space is up for inspection; you don't have to be there for it.
+Two staff members enter occupied spaces to conduct the inspection and to document violations.
+A notice of inspection will be shared with the residents, and you are expected to resolve violations quickly.
 Spaces that are in violation are subject to re-inspection.
 The enclosed guide explains of the nest steps after a violation is identified inside a residential space.
 For any Health and Safety Inspection related questions, contact the Housing Safety and Emergency Management Team at Nightops@gmu.edu or your Community Director.

 Fire Alarms and Evacuation